NautiyalAmit/collegeMp6sem2014/README.md

 				imsave

-- Step 2: A methord is applied which removes the noise from  images , noise is to be removed so that pictures does not contain  poor background effects. by appying weiner function:
+- **Step 2**: A methord is applied which removes the noise from  images , noise is to be removed so that pictures does not contain  poor background effects. by appying weiner function:
  					RGB = imread('NOISE ADDED.jpg');
 					I = rgb2gray(RGB);